senabalci0/StyleAi/README.md

 | `styleai-closet` | Array of closet items (max 60) |
 | `styleai-saved` | Array of saved outfits (max 12) |

----

-## Technical Notes

-- The Python server serves all static files (HTML, CSS, JS) and handles `POST /api/recommend`.
-- CORS headers are set on all responses so the app can also be tested from a different origin if needed.
-- The JS fallback engine (`generateOutfit`) mirrors the Python logic exactly — same blocked keywords, same formality scoring, same missing category warnings — so the output is consistent whether or not the server is running.
-- Weather data comes from the Open-Meteo free API.
-No API key is required.
-- The app uses `DM Serif Display` and `DM Sans` from Google Fonts for typography.